cantino/mcfly/README.md

 # McFly - fly through your shell history

-> NOTE: This open source project is pre-alpha.
-It works-- I'm using it every day-- but I haven't trained the prioritization linear perceptron yet because I'm still gathering training data, so the ordering is suboptimal.

 <img src="/docs/screenshot.png" alt="screenshot" width="400">

 ## Features

-* Rebinds `CTRL-R` to bring up a full-screen reverse history search with very smart prioritization.
+* Rebinds `CTRL-R` to bring up a full-screen reverse history search with a neural network for prioritization.
 * Augments your shell history to track return status, timestamp, and execution directory.
 * Unicode support throughout.
 * Also writes to your existing shell history file so you can stop using McFly whenever you want.